This section provides the details of all the common components you use in

 Manage Your Data in Grid Layout

-The following video captures all the important tasks that you can perform from
+The following video captures all the important tasks you can perform from Clarity PPM Grids in the New User Experience:

 The grids are consistent in most aspects; however, specific functionality varies by grid, page, user access rights, and individual user behavior in client browsers.